ManuUSS/matterport-next/README.md

 >[!TIP]: This component is located in app/_components/map-frame.tsx

+Finally we are going to use our component in the server page we need it.

 ## Pages Router
 In your _app.tsx, you are going to add the 3D Showcase SDK, the same way we just did with App Router